ggebbie/BLUEs.jl/README.md

 - `objectivemapping_BLUES_AlgebraicArrays.jl` - full featured notebook using whole ecosystem, including BLUEs for the Gauss-Markov problem, AlgebraicArrays.jl to handle conversion from a 2D grid to matrices and vectors, and DimensionalData.jl for labeling the variables.

-## Future features:
+## Package extensions

-Support for UnitfulLinearAlgebra.jl is experimental at this time.
+Support for `UnitfulLinearAlgebra.jl`, `DimensionalData.jl`, `Unitful.jl`, `UnitfulLinearAlgebra.jl`, and various combinations is now provided in package extensions.